 - Audit Recommendations – A required part of the audit is to provide communications to those charged with governance that will include any material weaknesses or significant deficiencies discovered during the audit, if applicable.
 In addition to these issues, there are generally other recommendations related to internal controls.
 It’s important for the audit client to take these recommendations seriously.

 Improvement: Make efforts after the audit is complete to review the recommendations in detail with your staff.
 These recommendations will increase efficiencies in your operations and will also help make future audits run more smoothly.
 If you are unclear about the recommendations in the letter, do not hesitate to ask your audit team for clarification or details on the specific instances found during the audit.

 - Own your audit – Financial statement audits are a partnership between the client and the audit staff.
 While the auditors will be tracking the items requested from the client to ensure deadlines are being met, it’s important for the client to take ownership of these items as well.

 Improvement: Assign someone from your internal accounting staff to be responsible for tracking the items on the audit request list.
 This person can follow up with their co-workers to ensure request items are completed on time.
 Acting almost as a liaison between the audit team and the client staff, this person can help ensure the audit is running smoothly and communication between the two parties is clear.

 At the end of the day, as auditors, we want the process to run smoothly for everyone.
 Hopefully, these suggestions for improvement lead to efficiencies in your restaurant audit process.
 If you’re ever looking for other ideas, do not hesitate to reach out to your auditors.
-Any auditor would be delighted to sit down with their clients and discuss ways to make the audit process better for everyone involved.
+Any auditor would be delighted to sit down with their clients and discuss ways and tips to make the audit preparation and process better for everyone involved.

 Courtnee A. Greshner, CPA